ah584d/lynxjs-vs-react-native/README.md

 ## To do
 - OK - zustand
-- add animation in lynx
+- OK - add animation in lynx
 - picture gallery both
 - check off line mode lynx
-- add back more data in lynx
+- OK - add back more data in lynx
--  RN resetList();// maybe move this function into fetchCleanList and delete function resetListAndGetMovies and use fetchCleanList directly
+- OK - RN resetList();// maybe move this function into fetchCleanList and delete function resetListAndGetMovies and use fetchCleanList directly
-- add log both in rn and lynx and check that on changing genre or year the internal list is reset
+- OK - add log both in rn and lynx and check that on changing genre or year the internal list is reset
-- reduce background stress
+- OK - reduce background stress
 - OK - remove title lynx js
+- build android